rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 ### Functionalities

-* Command execution (checks the command given and executes it)
+* Command execution (checks the command given and executes it).
-* Input/Output redirection (returns data to a file instead of writing it on the screen)
+* Input/Output redirection (returns data to a file instead of writing it on the screen).
-* Connection process (manages the user's connection)
+* Connection process (manages the user's connection).
-* Interpreted programming language (allowing the creation of scripts)
+* Interpreted programming language (allowing the creation of scripts).
-* Environmental variables (access to information specific to the system during operation)
+* Environment variables (access to information specific to the system during operation).

 ### Principle